Sunday, 8 February 2015

 Add 2 cans of whole tomatoes, squish in a bowl before adding for better texture.

-Add quite a bit of salt (no sweet sauce please), medium ground pepper and Greek oregano.
+Add quite a bit of salt (no sweet sauce please), medium ground pepper, dried rosemary and Greek oregano.

 Doesn’t need to cook much but needs a fairly big pot so meatballs fit in to cook through and flavour the dish.